danfragoso/thdwb/README.md

 It's made from scratch entirely in golang.
 External dependencies are only OpenGL and GLFW, even go dependencies are kept to a minimum.

-The main goal of this project is to learn how to does a web browser works under the hood by implementing one.
+The main goal of this project is to learn how web browsers work under the hood by implementing one.
 The browser is far from stable, spec-compliant, or even really useful, but, I'm slowly working on bringing more features and supporting more sites.

 🌭🌭🌭